Are you wondering about “What is the difference between pizza sauce vs. spaghetti sauce?” Or questions worry you like :

 And when it comes to the spaghetti sauce, the story is vice versa.

-Would you like to have an uncooked sauce loaded on the top of your spaghetti?
+Would you like to have an uncooked sauce loaded on top of your spaghetti?
 Absolutely not!

-Therefore, in this case, the cooked sauce suits best as the spaghetti or pasta is also boiled or cooked.
-So cooked pasta, when it comes with the cooked sauce, makes the perfect combo.
+Therefore, the cooked sauce suits best in this case as the spaghetti or pasta is also boiled or cooked.
+So cooked pasta makes the perfect combo when it comes with the cooked sauce.

 As a result, we can say that the preparation methods of both these sauces are worthy and apt for their dish.

-In short, the pizza sauce requires 1-5 mins preparation time, and spaghetti sauce can take ½ to 1 hour, depending on the quantity.
+In short, the pizza sauce requires 1-5 minutes of preparation time, and spaghetti sauce can take ½ to 1 hour, depending on the quantity.